treeform/spacy/README.md

 ![examples/BruteSpace.png](examples/BruteSpace.png)

-The BruteSpace is faster is when there are less elements in the space or you don't do many look ups.
+The BruteSpace is faster when there are few elements in the space or you don't do many look ups.
 It’s a good baseline space that enables you to see how slow things actually can be.
 Don't discount it!
 Linear scans are pretty fast when you are just zipping through memory.
 Brute force might be all you need!

 # SortSpace